 Getting started with Lingo is easy because we offer a fully featured 30 day free trial.
-To start all you'll need to do is download the Mac app and create a Lingo account.
+To start all you'll need to do is create a Lingo account.

 To start assembling your design language we recommend creating a Kit containing your team's brand assets since everyone in your organization needs to access those.
 Here's some directions to help you get started.

 - Create a Section within that Kit called "Logos"